Laufire/laufire/notes.rst

 * 171209

 	* 0536	Wrote a preliminary setup file.
 	* 0659	Made the module deployable.
 	* 0701	Released v0.0.1.

 * 180221

 	* 0602	Introduced a Windows specific requirements file.
 	* 0607	Open-sourced the project with MIT license.

 * 180227

 	* 1925	Bug fixed: The nix implementation of some FileSys calls were buggy.

 * 181019

 	* 1845	Bug fixed: The package dependencies weren't listed properly.

 * 181120

 	* 2045	Fixed a bug in the nix implementation of filesys.collectPaths.

+ * 181126

+	* 1349	Made the requirements file platform independent.